tmtek/keycloak_devkit/README.md

 /src/example-theme
 /src/example-theme2
 /src/example-spi
+/src/example-module
 ```
-would mean that you have 2 authorable themes (example-theme, example-theme2) and 1 authorable SPI.
+would mean that you have 2 authorable themes (example-theme, example-theme2), 1 authorable deployment SPI and 1 module.